powsybl/powsybl.github.io/pages/documentation/grid/model/extensions.md

 The extensions are a way to add additional structured data to an equipment to extend its features.
 The extensions can be attached to any objects of a network or to the network itself.

 Some extensions are mono-variant meaning the data are identical for all the variants of the network.
 However, some of them are multi-variants to allow a different value for each variant of the network.
-It's typically the case for the [LoadDetail](#load-detail) extension that give the distribution of the constant part and the termo-sensitive part of a consumption.
+It's typically the case for the [LoadDetail](#load-detail) extension that give the distribution of the constant part and the thermo-sensitive part of a consumption.

 Note that some extensions provided by PowSyBl aren't supported in the [persistent implementation of IIDM](../../developer/repositories/powsybl-network-store.md).